awesomeeng/zephjs/docs/Introducing.md

 # Introducing ZephJS

 We are pleased to announce the release of [ZephJS](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements): the extremely easy to use, simple to understand, ultra-light framework for defining and using Web Components.
 ZephJS is perfect for people writing component libraries, teams building applications or sites that just require a few custom components, or projects building whole applications that do not want all the weight of a modern JavaScript browser framework.
-ZephJS simplifies the process of defining custom Web Components into a declarative highly readable structure that uses standard JavaScript, standard HTML markup, and standard CSS Styling.
+ZephJS simplifies the process of defining custom Web Components into a declarative highly readable structure that uses standard JavaScript, standard HTML markup, and standard CSS styling.
 And ZephJS weighs in at less than 20k minified!

 Here's an example of using ZephJS to build a customized button: